Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-activism.html.markdown

 #### *Destination of the month*

 This month we're choosing a mountain destination that you can reach without flying.
-Mountains are about sturdiness and strength, how we want to be as activists.
-Where would you recommend this month?

-#### Anna

-The Cairngorms in Scotland.
-I took the sleeper train to Inverness and then cycling in the Cairngorms.
-It's beautiful and easy to get around.

-I'm also going to pick a non-UK destination, the Atlas Mountains.
-I haven't been there but I'd love to.
-If you take the train through Spain then cross over the Strait of Gibraltar on the Ferry, then you're in Morocco then it's a short train journey.

-#### Rachel

-I'm also going to choose two.
-The first are the Brecon Beacons.
-I grew up in Cardiff, we used to go every weekend, whatever the weather.
-The other one is the Alps, I've been there in all weathers, skiing, mountain biking, walking, the food and drink is incredible.

-#### Sel

-I've never actually beheld a mountain myself, which is quite dreadful as a nature-loving eco-warrior!
+Anna recommends the Cairngorms in Scotland, and the Atlas Mountains.
+Rachel recommends the Brecon Beacons and the French Alps.
+Sel says he has never actually beheld a mountain, which is quite dreadful as a nature-loving eco-warrior!
+Alice recommends Ben Nevis, and Ian recommends the Vercors in France.

-#### Alice

-I loved Ben Nevis.
-You get to the cloud level, it's so amazing when you go into an alternate reality, it's all snow even though it's quite warm.
-The snowy rocky landscape is brilliant.

-#### Ian

-My favourite is the Vercors in France.
-It's essentially a plateau just off the Rhône Valley.
-It's probably hundreds of square miles with cliffs all around it, it's just spectacular.

 ### Huge thanks to Sel, Alice and Ian for joining us today.
-Really powerful and inspiring stuff.

-*Listen to the full episode [here ](https://www.podbean.com/ew/pb-bsuvj-103113e)\[link to Podbean/hosting site] and find other episodes and previous series [here](/podcast/).*
+*Listen to the full episode [here](https://www.podbean.com/ew/pb-bsuvj-103113e) and find other episodes and previous series [here](/podcast/).*

 *Voiceover: L. Sophie Helbig.
 Soundtrack: Chasing Balloons by Yeti Music.*